Smartphone Overload? Putting Limits on Your Kids’ Cell Phone and Screen Time

 I love going out for dinner with my adult children.
 No cooking, no clean up, no distractions.
 I get to connect with my children.
 Our new rule?
 Cell phones are locked in the car where they can beep, sing and vibrate all evening.
 This was not always the case, however.
 We created this rule after I’d gone out with my kids one night and found myself sitting there watching them on their iPhones: My son spent a good portion of the evening on the phone rescheduling his recording time with some musicians, while my daughter texted with her best friend.
 After that, I put my foot down: NO cell phones allowed on our nights out!

 “I can’t unplug them!”
-We hear the frustration and sense of helplessness from parents using the 1-on-1 Coaching Service.
+We hear the frustration and sense of helplessness from parents using the parent coaching service.
 “My kids need their phones for internet access, school work, and their social life.
 We have other children in the house so we can’t shut off the internet.”
 Or, “My spouse needs the internet to work at home, and we use it after work, and on the weekends.”
 So what kind of control do parents really have?
 Many feel there are very few consequences they can give that they actually have control over.
 For those with oppositional or defiant children, this is especially challenging.

 Here’s a scenario: Let’s say the rule is no TV until homework is done.
 But, today you find you’re 12-year-old glued to the set.
 He gets up and turns the TV back on each time you turn it off.
 You reach for the remote and he grabs it.
 You are so angry at the disrespect and your obvious lack of authority that you are ready to ground your son for 20 years or fight him tooth and nail for the remote.